-What is Real Time Bidding (RTB)?
+What is Real-Time Bidding (RTB)?

-Last Updated: March 17, 2020
+Last Updated: September 29, 2020

 - Gather information in a lawful way.
 Most importantly, only process personal data that you have a “lawful basis” for.
 Because subsequent processing of personal data that isn’t in a “special category” does not require consent in GDPR, organizations usually use the “legitimate interest” legal basis to process the data gathered during RTB.
-However, the ICO suggests that organizations don’t use this as the legal basis and instead ensure that they’re obtaining consent for the data that they’re gathering.
+However, the ICO suggests that organizations don’t use this as a legal basis and instead ensure that they’re obtaining consent for the data that they’re gathering.

 - Provide detailed, transparent notice about what data is collected in RTB.
-While not even the organization will always know exactly who will get access to the personal data of the users during RTB, they should still look for ways to be as transparent as possible about what data is gathered as well as a notice that the data could be shared with third party companies.
+While not even the organization will always know exactly who will get access to the personal data of the users during RTB, they should still look for ways to be as transparent as possible about what data is gathered as well as a notice that the data could be shared with third-party companies.

 When an ad impression loads in a web browser, the user on the page is passed to an ad exchange.
 The user impression is then auctioned off to an advertiser that will willing to pay for the highest bid.
 The winner of the highest bidder’s ad then loads onto the webpage in a matter of milliseconds.
 Advertisers typically use demand-side platforms to help them decide which ad impressions to purchase and how much to bid on them based on a variety of factors.